VGP/vgp-assembly/wdl_pipeline/WDL_Manual.md

 # WDL VGP Assembly

-This directory contains a WDL implementation of the scaffolding portion of VGP Assembly.
+This directory contains a WDL implementation of the scaffolding portion of VGP Assembly, as well as some of the QC steps.
-Also included are WDL implementations for some of the QC steps, as well as two other tools: Shasta and MarginPolish.
 Falcon assembly and Arrow polishing have not been implemented in WDL.

 ## Quick Start

-To run WDL workflows, we recommend using `womtool` to generate JSON describing workflow inputs, and `Cromwell` for workflow exectution.
+To run WDL workflows, we recommend using `womtool` to generate JSON describing workflow inputs, and `cromwell` for workflow exectution.
 They can be downloaded [here](https://github.com/broadinstitute/cromwell/releases).
 Both require Java to run.
 This Quick Start guide assumes running on a single machine.